 - Double mattress

 We used two PAX cabinets, one that is 1 m and one that is 50 cm wide.
-To accommodate a double bed, the cabinets must be spliced.
-If a single bed is on your wish list, you can get away with one cabinet of 1 m.
+To accommodate a full size Murphy bed, the cabinets must be spliced.
+If a single Murphy bed is on your wish list, you can get away with one cabinet of 1 m.

 It is important that you attach the cabinets to the wall, use a stud sensor to locate where the stud ends are behind the wall for the best possible grip.
 I attached a beam in the cabinet top as both support and to attach to the wall.